 Can you guess how much time subscribers devote to reading your email?
 Only 2-5 seconds.
 And if you don’t appeal to them with a relevant offer, your newsletter may get deleted, marked as spam, or simply abandoned.

-So use all the data you’ve gathered about your subscribers — and on February 14, gender is the most important.
+So use all the data you’ve gathered about your subscribers – and on February 14, the gender custom field is important.

-Segment your email marketing list by males and females and create offers that appeal to each.
+Segment your email marketing list (by male and female, for the basics) and create offers that appeal to each.
 Don’t waste their time by forcing them to browse irrelevant promos.
 They’re already busy enough with Valentine’s Day preparations.
-They need gifts — not for themselves, but for their significant other.
+They need gifts – not for themselves, but for their significant other.

 But what if you don’t have this information?

 No worries!
 This is a perfect opportunity for a tactic called “behavioral targeting”.
-It reveals the gender of subscribers based on offers and elements they click in the newsletter.
+It suggests a hypothetical gender of subscribers based on offers and elements they click on in the newsletter.

 How to run the test?

 - Gifts for him